n8willis/opentype-shaping-documents/opentype-shaping-gujarati.md

 > "Candra O" (`U+0AC9`) decomposes to "`U+0AC5`,`U+0ABE`"

 > Note: "Candra O" is atypical in that it would decompose into one
 > above-base mark and one right-side mark.

-This combination, unlike
-> other multi-part matras, does not affect reordering.
+> This combination, unlike other multi-part matras, does not affect
+> reordering: the two decomposed components would be tagged for the
+> `POS_AFTER_SUBJOINED` and `POS_AFTER_POST` sorting positions, and
+> Gujarati has no glyphs that could occur between them.
 In addition,
 > the decomposition is not canonical in Unicode.
 Consequently, shaping
 > engines may choose to skip it.